-MyChart Recruitment Service is a collaboration between data analysts, experts in recruitment methods, and clinical researchers that offers a secure method of electronically recruiting potential research participants.
+The MyChart Recruitment Service is a collaboration between data analysts, experts in recruitment methods, and clinical researchers that offers a secure method of electronically recruiting potential research participants.
 Target populations are identified and reached through database queries that are embedded in Epic.
 Potential participants are messaged via their activated Johns Hopkins MyChart account.
-Team members at The Office of Recruitment within The Institute for Clinical and Translational Research (ICTR) work together to manage this service.
+Team members at the Recruitment Innovation Unit (RIU) within The Institute for Clinical and Translational Research (ICTR) work together to manage this service.
 Our goal is to support ongoing research at Johns Hopkins, while also empowering and engaging patients by connecting them with clinical research studies that may be of interest to them.

 The majority of the work by the study team is completed in the preliminary steps of the process.
 After the team has IRB approval and the report is generated, the team will establish a timeline and calendar with the MyChart team members.
 From that point, the MyChart team will handle the sending of messages on a regular basis.
-As the process is ongoing, the MyChart team will ask study teams to track messages and inquiry rates from our service.
-The MyChart team will explain this process to the study team before messages are started.
+A customized REDCap survey will be provided to each study team to track the inquiries.

 A regular calendar will be established with the MyChart team as you begin.
 Depending on the size of the report, different frequencies can be established.
 Study teams choose different frequencies, ranging from every week to every month.
 This can be adjusted throughout the process.

 Our Study Teams

 Early detection of pre-cancer and cancer of the uterus

 Adult Women (30-80)

 EMPower: Electronic Media Powering positive health changes in youth